Ericsson to make 5G telecom gear in India

 In 2018, we announced our factory in Pune where we manufactured 4G radio, Mirtillo said, adding, “We were ready for export.
 Not only for India but… to rest of the world, particularly in Asia.”

-He said that encouraging policy, thriving ecosystem and affordable spectrum will help operators to deploy 5G as fast as possible. (agencies)
+He said that encouraging policy, thriving ecosystem and affordable spectrum will help operators to deploy 5G as fast as possible.
+(PTI)

 Editorial